dqops/dqo/docs/examples/uniqueness-duplicate-percent.md

 We will verify the data of `bigquery-public-data.austin_311.311_service_requests` using profiling [duplicate_percent](../checks/column/uniqueness/duplicate-percent.md) column check.
-Our goal is to verify if the percentage of duplicated values on `unique_key` column does not exceed setup thresholds.
+Our goal is to verify if the percentage of duplicated values in `unique_key` column does not exceed set thresholds.

 In this example, we will set three maximum percentage thresholds levels for the check: